zockerhuhn/Honkai-Star-Rail-farm-script/README.md

-I am not liable for any inconvenience the script might cause including spending ressources.
+%I am not liable for any inconvenience the script might cause including spending ressources.

 # Features